-Since March 2020, the United States has been reeling from the COVID-19 outbreak.
-Everyone across the nation has been impacted one way or another.
+Since early 2020, the U.S. has been reeling from the COVID-19 pandemic.
+Everyone throughout the country has been impacted in one way or another.
 From economic uncertainty to school and public safety concerns, adults and children alike have had to learn to deal with a new reality.
 One impact of COVID-19 that continues to trouble American workers is their employer-sponsored benefits.

 In particular, with schools, summer camps, and child care facilities closing or altering their hours, parents have had to scramble to find alternatives for their school-aged kids.
-Working adults with a Dependent Care FSA (also called a Dependent Care Assistance Plan or DCAP), could have thousands of unused dollars in their accounts.
+Working adults with a Dependent Care Flexible Spending Account (DCFSA, also called a Dependent Care Assistance Plan or DCAP), could have thousands of unused dollars in their accounts.
 As the end of the year approaches, people are wondering about their Dependent Care FSA and carryover.

 What is a Dependent Care FSA?

 A Dependent Care FSA is a tax-advantaged benefit account offered through an employer.
-When an employee signs up for one, they can contribute up to $5,000 annually pre-tax to help cover the cost of care for their dependents while they work.
+By signing up for one, an employee can contribute up to $5,000 annually pre-tax to help cover the cost of care for their dependents while they work.

 - Dependents aged 13 years and older who cannot care for themselves without assistance

 A Dependent Care FSA can cover expenses such as daycare, before- and after- school care, summer day camps, adult assistance care, and more.
-The issue vexing working parents is that the account money is use-it-or-lose-it; you cannot carryover unused dollars.
+The issue vexing many working parents is that these accounts are use-it-or-lose-it; you cannot carry over unused dollars.

 COVID-19 Relief Efforts to Date

-Following the COVID-19 outbreak, Congress, the IRS, the Treasury Department, and other federal agencies rushed to pass several measures to bring relief to American workers.
+Following the COVID-19 outbreak, Congress, the Internal Revenue Service (IRS), and other federal agencies rushed to pass several measures to bring relief to American workers.
 These included:

-- Tax filing and HSA contribution extension – the 2020 deadlines were extended from April 15 to July 15
+- Tax filing and HSA contribution extension – Deadlines for 2020 were extended from April 15 to July 15

-- CARES Act – Coronavirus testing and telemedicine were classified as preventative care (available at no cost); and both OTC medication and menstrual care products were approved as eligible expenses
+- CARES Act – Coronavirus testing and telemedicine were classified as preventative care (available at no cost); and both OTC medications and menstrual care products were approved as eligible expenses

-- FSA carryover expansion – The annual health FSA carryover limit was increased to $550
+- FSA carryover increase – The annual health FSA carryover limit was increased to $550

 - Claims runout extension – The claims run out date for some FSA and HRA plans was extended